enmasseio/babble/README.md

 # To do

 - Implement mixin pattern, enrich any object (like an actor) with babbler functionality.
-- Listen to patterns instead of a predefined message.
+- Implement an `If` block which can test a function, regexp, or 'string', and continue with one block when condition is met or another block when not matched.
-- Implement error handling
+- Implement error handling.
-- Implement support for promises to allow async callback functions
+- Implement support for returning promises from callbacks, to allow async callback functions.
 - Store message history in the context.
 - Implement conversations with multiple peers at the same time.